bruceyoungsysu/bruceyoungsysu.github.io/_posts/2019-01-10-Build-Picture-Classifier-on-CNN.md

 ---
 title: Build Picture Classifier on CNN
 description: CNN is the most popular way to for image processing currently.
+Classifier on CNN is the basis of more complext networks.
 categories:
- - tutorial
+ - CNN
 tags: CNN
 ---